“What does it say about us if we do nothing?”

-Just before Christmas, the call went out to all those along the coast who already shared the conviction that our seas, fisheries and ecosystems are being badly managed.
-We are already fishing the bottom of the food chain and by all accounts those stocks are declining at least outside protected areas.
+In December 2018 the call had gone out to all those along the coast who already shared the conviction that our seas, fisheries and ecosystems are urgently needing protection.
+By all accounts even the fisheries we are now treating like monocultures are declining, at least outside protected areas.

 The call was to gather in Oban to decide on the collective response to these illegal dredging incidents.
 Especially because they are occurring within the small percentage of sea Scotland has legally protected.

 The concern was also about legal dredging too.
-Vast areas of the seabed (15% of inshore waters are particularly intensively dredged).
-Scallop divers have said that as a result of intensive dredging some parts have become wastelands – and that is before we have even mapped the species that are there properly.
+Vast areas of the seabed (around 15% of inshore waters are particularly intensively dredged).
+Scallop divers have observed (see the film below) that as a result of intensive dredging some parts have become wastelands before we even know what species are being destroyed.

 The collective response was tremendous.
-On the 5th of December, a large group of committed people gathered from far and wide, despite the cold, dark and late night travelling… to talk.
-Out of this Oban meeting an astonishing number of groups began working collectively.
-First to write a letter to the First Minister asking for the kind of change which would halt the decline.
-Over 40 signed it.
+On the 5th of December, a large group of committed people gathered from far and wide, despite the cold, dark night and late night travelling… Out of this Oban meeting an astonishing number of groups began working collectively to push for the kind of change which would halt the decline.
+Over 40 groups signed it.

-A series of events triggered this response.
+A series of events had led up to the final trigger point….
 Firstly in Wester Ross the largest flame shell bed in the world was discovered.
-This was unknown until a dredger legally ‘ploughed’ through it sending alarm bells ringing about what was being damaged.
-A few divers went to have a look.
+This was unknown until a dredger legally ‘ploughed’ through it sending alarm bells ringing about what important species was being damaged on a daily basis as dredgers operating blind to what was below… A few divers had gone to have a look.
 They found much more than they anticipated.
 A vast flame shell bed of millions of clams, the likes of which had not been found before.

-Next, illegal dredging destroyed a maerl bed which had recently been where herring had chosen to spawn.
-It had just been a few months before this illegal dredging when scallop divers had filmed the area in huge excitement at the discovery of this vast herring spawning ground.
+Next, illegal dredging destroyed a maerl bed within a protected area near Gairloch.
+This made headline news as it had recently been where herring had chosen to spawn.
+A few months before this illegal dredging, scallop divers had filmed the area in huge excitement at the discovery of this vast herring spawning ground.
 It was 2km x 1km.
-Everyone had felt such high hopes for the restoration of the herring fishery.
-Pure blind vandalism.
+Everyone in the Wester Ross area had felt such high hopes for the restoration of the herring fishery.
+It was blind destruction.